 The White Horse Medical Practice has recently been granted special research status by the National Institute for Health Research.
-This has enabled the practice to undertake more studies in conjunction with Oxford University and many of our patients are currently involved.
+This has enabled the practice to undertake more studies in conjunction with Oxford University and many of our patients

 If you are interested in being involved in more complicated research, we are currently running the following studies:

 Asthma - The PALLADIUM Study is a trial of a new asthma inhaler which combines two existing asthma medications in a new compound and delivers it via a novel new device called the Concept 1 inhaler.
 Patients in this one year trial get lots of screening with ECGs, spirometry, blood tests and full physical examinations at regular intervals.
 If you have asthma that requires at least 3 different inhaled drugs (salbutamol and a combined inhaler such as seretide) and would like to help us with this study, please contact the surgery.

 Atrial fibrillation - A huge thank you to all 21 patients with atrial fibrillation from our practice who have agreed to let us follow up their medical records for this important research.
 The National Thrombosis Institute now has over 50,000 patients on its GARFIELD database and will be able to compare the risk of stroke and major bleeding due to the different types of blood-thinning agents being used today.
 Five years ago there was only warfarin to prevent strokes in atrial fibrillation.
 Now there are at least five new drugs for the same problem but we don’t yet know which is best.
 This study will help us find out.